BeeCSI-Microbiome/dada2_drake_workflow/README.md

 ## About

-The code in this repository is for a workflow for analyzing microbial community data using the `DADA2` and `phloseq` R package.
+The code in this repository is for a workflow for analyzing microbial community data using the `DADA2` and `phyloseq` R package.
 We have built a workflow with the `drake` R package, which enables the creation of reproducible workflows for automating analyses.

 We were inspired by other projects such as Nf-core's [`ampliseq`](https://github.com/nf-core/ampliseq) workflow for automating QIIME2 runs, but in this case, we are looking into providing an analysis tool that can be run entirely within R.

+This project was presented in the Bionformatics Community Conference 2020 (BCC 2020) in the BOSC track: https://bcc2020.github.io/

 ## Dependencies